HoneySens/honeysens-website/content/docs/tour/index.md

 The demo environment is composed of server containers (one for the API and web interface, another running an internal registry) and one "*dockerized*" sensor, running two simple honeypot services.

 ### Requirements
 The demo is offered as a bunch of Docker images which were published on [Docker Hub](https://hub.docker.com/u/honeysens/).
-To run it, any Linux distribution and recent versions of [Docker Engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) are required.
-Please make sure that those are installed, e.g. by looking at the output of `docker version` and `docker-compose version`, which both should list details about the installed Docker binaries.
+To run it, any Linux distribution and a recent version of [Docker Engine](https://docs.docker.com/engine/) are required.
+Please make sure that those are installed, e.g. by verifying the output of `docker version`, which prints details about the installed Docker components.

 ### Preparing a Compose File
 Next, switch to an empty directory and create a new Compose file named `docker-compose.yml` with the following contents: